Secured loans

 Short-Term Secured Loans: Benefits and Drawbacks

 Not every secured loan runs for decades.
-Some homeowners look at short-term options—3 to 5 years, for example.
+Some homeowners look at short-term options—3 to 5 years, for example, but be aware that this might incur more interest over time.

 Benefits of short-term secured loans: